cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.collect.bytes``
      - Number of bytes collected by the stream

-These metrics on request and response are available for system and user services:
+These metrics are available for services, for system services component context and user services context:
 .. list-table::
    :header-rows: 1
    :widths: 60 40